Aarjubansal23/Daily-planner/README.md

 # Daily-planner
-This is my daily planner website using html,css, JavaScript
+This is my daily planner website using html,css